/

 At the other end: tools that analyze what happened on screen, understand the context of each action, and generate structured step-by-step articles with screenshots, headings, and numbered steps.

 Clevera sits at that second end.
-It's not a transcription tool.
 It's an AI documentation generator that uses screen recording as its input, analyzes the interactions in context, and produces articles that read like they were written by a technical writer who knows your product.

 What good AI documentation from videos looks like